-The District has net position consisting of: invested in capital assets, net of related debt; restricted; and unrestricted.
+The District has net position consisting of: net investment in capital assets, restricted, and unrestricted.

-Net position invested in capital assets, net of related debt consists of capital assets, net of accumulated depreciation and reduced by the outstanding balance of debt that is attributable to the acquisition, construction, or improvement of those assets.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation and reduced by the outstanding balance of debt that is attributable to the acquisition, construction, or improvement of those assets.

-As of December 31, 2022, the District had net position invested in capital assets, net of related debt as follows:
+As of December 31, 2023, the District's net investment in capital assets was as follows:

-Invested in capital assets, net of related debt:
+Net investment in capital assets: